Policy Prohibiting Title IX Sexual Harassment

 The Policy also prohibits retaliation against an individual: (1) who makes a report or files a Formal Complaint of Title IX Sexual Harassment; (2) about whom a report is made or against whom a Formal Complaint is filed; (3) who participates in the reporting, investigation, or adjudication of possible violations of this Policy; or (4) who engages in good faith opposition to what another individual reasonably believes to be Title IX Sexual Harassment under this Policy.

 The College’s Title IX Coordinator is responsible for administering the Policy and related procedures.
-Any inquiries about the Policy or procedures should be referred to the College’s Title IX Coordinator, Shannon Patterson, who may be contacted as follows:
+Any inquiries about the Policy or procedures should be referred to the College’s Title IX Coordinator, Yancey Wilmoth, who may be contacted as follows:

 II.
 APPLICABILITY AND SCOPE